MENUMENU

 This apricot oat slice recipe is based on my popular ANZAC Slice recipe, but with the addition of delicious dried apricots and white chocolate chips.

-Like my passionfruit slice, apple crumble slice, and creamy lemon slice, this recipe is absolutely bursting with fruit flavour... and I think you're going to LOVE it!
+Like my passionfruit slice, apple and sour cream slice, and creamy lemon slice, this recipe is absolutely bursting with fruit flavour... and I think you're going to LOVE it!

 Long apricot oat slices next to each other on a piece of parchment paper on top of a wooden cutting board